elmariachi111/amethon/article/article.md

 }
 ```

 Accepting ERC20 tokens as a payment is slightly more difficult for historical reasons.
 In 2015 the authors of its [initial specification](https://eips.ethereum.org/EIPS/eip-20) couldn't predict the upcoming requirements and kept the standard's interface as simple as possible.
-This effectively means that there's no way for a contract to figure out whether someone sent ERC20 to it because there simply is no universally accepted callback mechanism in the plain specification.
-Today things are different, though: The [EIP 1363](https://eips.ethereum.org/EIPS/eip-1363) standard is addressing this very problem but [it is not implemented](https://twitter.com/ahmetaygun/status/1462168627159916554?s=20&t=9JFFvtuCHGQpCc7iCK8N1Q) by major stablecoin platforms.
+Most notably it doesn't notify recipients about transfers so there's no way for our `PaymentReceiver` to execute code when ERC20 tokens are transferred to it.
+The ecosystem has changed in the meanwhile and brought up additions like the [EIP 1363](https://eips.ethereum.org/EIPS/eip-1363) standard that address this very problem.
+Unfortunately you cannot rely major stablecoin platforms to [have implemented it yet](https://twitter.com/ahmetaygun/status/1462168627159916554?s=20&t=9JFFvtuCHGQpCc7iCK8N1Q).

-The traditional way for a contract to accept ERC20 tokens is to create their own acceptance method which transfers funds on behalf of the current user.
-The commonly accepted tradeoff here is that users must first allow the contract to do so which unfortunately currently requires them to first send an `Approval` transaction to the ERC20 token contract before interacting with the real payment method.
-[EIP-2612](https://github.com/ethereum/EIPs/issues/2613) might once improve this situation but for now we have to play by the rules:
+So, Amethon has to accept ERC20 token payments in the "classic" way.
+Instead of "dropping" tokens on it unknowingly, the contract takes care of the transfer on behalf of the customer.
+This requires users to first _allow_ the contract to handle a certain amount of their funds.
+Unfortunately that requires them to first transmit an `Approval` transaction to the ERC20 token contract before interacting with the real payment method.
+[EIP-2612](https://github.com/ethereum/EIPs/issues/2613) might once improve this situation but for now we have to play by the old rules:

 ```solidity
   function payWithErc20(